truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 If you cannot remember the administrator password to log in to the web interface, connect a keyboard and mouse to the TrueNAS system and open the [Console Setup menu]({{< relref "ConsoleSetupMenuScale.md#changing-the-root-password" >}}) to reset the admin account password.

 {{< expand "UI is not accessible by IP address" "V" >}}
-If the user interface is not accessible by IP address from a browser, check these things:
+If the user interface is not accessible by IP address from a browser, check the following:

 * If the browser configuration has proxy settings enabled, disable them and try connecting again.